 What are the side effects?

 Meloxicam side effects can result in swelling of the face, swelling of the eyes, the tongue, throat, lips, hands, feet, arms, hands, feet, ankles, or lower legs, and ankles.

 It can also result in fever, itching, rash blisters, and hives.
 People can experience difficulty in swallowing or breathing.
 There have been complaints of nausea, unexplained weight gain, fast heartbeats, pale skin, and hoarseness.

 Others have complained of lack of energy, constantly being tired, symptoms of flu, and experiencing pain near the upper right portion of the stomach.
 There have been reports of painful urination, bloody or discolored urine, back pain, and the yellowing of the eyes and/or skin.

-Before you take Meloxicam, be sure to let your physician and pharmacist know exactly what prescription and nonprescription medicines, herbal products, nutritional supplements, and vitamins you are currently consuming, as well as those you intend to consume in the near future.
+Before you take Meloxicam, be sure to let your physician and pharmacist know exactly what prescription and nonprescription medicines, herbal products, nutritional supplements, and vitamins you are currently consuming, as well as those you intend to use in the near future.

 Inform your physician if you are pregnant, particularly if you are in the last remaining months of your pregnancy.
 You should also let your doctor know if you are planning to become pregnant, or if you are currently, or intend to breast-feed your baby.
 If you happen to become pregnant while you are using Meloxicam, contact your physician.

 Communication with your doctor is important.
 Immediately notify them if you notice side effects..
 Never be afraid of asking your doctor lots of questions.
 Your health is extremely important and a good doctor will always be happy to answer all the questions that you may have.
 It’s recommended to take a few minutes and write up a list of questions for your doctor so you can cover everything in detail when you meet.